CHAPTER Rev 300 BUSINESS PROFITS TAX

 (1) All the real and tangible personal property, as defined in Rev 301.26;

-(2) Property that is used, is available for, or capable of being used, during the taxable period in the regular course of the trade or business of the business organization;
+(2) Property that is used, is available for use, or is capable of being used, during the taxable period in the regular course of the trade or business of the business organization;

 (3) Property used in the regular course of business until its permanent withdrawal from use;

-(4) Property in transit with the property being included in the numerator of destination state; and
+(4) Property, in transit with the property being included in the numerator of the destination state; and

 (5) The value of moveable or mobile property, such as construction equipment and common carrier vehicles, with the value being determined for purposes of the property factor on the total time or miles within a state during the period.